openimis/database_postgresql/database scripts/README.md

 # database scripts
 In this directory all scripts to create the openIMIS database in PostgreSQL can be found.
+To create these scripts, version 1.4.2 of the openIMIS database was used.

 ## Contents of the Folder